Connectome20/Diffusion-PreProcessing-Pipeline-for-Distribution/README.md

 The expertFile file for recon-all must be saved to '/your/project/directory/bids/code/preprocessing_dwi/‘ (or another path of the user's choosing, which must be updated in the GUI script as well).

+Rician Noise Correction File:

+The file rician_correct_mppca.sh must be saved to '/your/project/directory/bids/code/preprocessing_dwi/‘ (or another path of the user's choosing, which must be updated in the GUI script as well).

 Sequence Specifications: